 Fresh veggies play an important part in keeping us all healthy.
 Essential vitamins & minerals protect our cells from disease and give our bodies the fuel they need.
 The same is true for your pets & livestock!

 The costs for fresh, organic food for your animals can sometimes be prohibitive if you have a large furry or feathered family.
 The great news is many of the foods your animals will benefit from the most are super easy to grow.
 When you are planning your garden this year, consider adding some plants for your pets or even tending a bed exclusively for your animals.
-Not only will it cut down significantly on your monthly feed bills, your animals will get to share in the benefits of a healthy harvest.
-So what would your animals like from your garden?
+Not only will it cut down significantly on your monthly feed bills, but your animals will also get to share in the benefits of a healthy harvest.
+So what would your animals like in your garden?

-First let’s start with multi purpose Wheat Grass.
+First let’s start with multi-purpose Wheat Grass.
 All your animals will love wheat grass.
 Anyone can easily grow wheat grass inside in a sunny window.
 I grow some inside and my cats like to nibble on it straight from the container.
 When you buy “pet grass” at the pet store it is usually wheat grass.

-The chickens and rabbits gobble it up when I bring out large clumps of the fresh greens (especially in winter when fresh greens are scarce).
+The chickens and rabbits gobble it up when I bring out large clumps of fresh greens (especially in winter when fresh greens are scarce).
 Wheat grass has lots of vitamins and a boost of calcium.
 High in vitamin E with antioxidants that may guard against heart disease and cancer and strengthens immune systems.
 B Vitamins maintain healthy skin and coats and can reduce the risk of pancreatic cancer.
 Click here to see how I grow wheat grass inside!
 It is very easy to grow and doesn’t even need soil, which is a bonus if your cats are nibbling it because you won’t get dirt everywhere when they knock it over.

 Dogs definitely love meat, but they are omnivores.
 Your dog’s diet should consist of approximately 25% vegetables.

-Cantaloupe can help with your dog’s eyesight and is loaded with vitamin A and beta carotene, which helps reduce the risk of cancer.
+Can help with your dog’s eyesight and is loaded with vitamin A and beta carotene, which helps reduce the risk of cancer.
 Best grown in warm climates, try growing this sprawling melon on a large trellis to save garden space.

-Green Beans are good for dogs because of their omega-3 fatty acids and vitamins A, C, and K. Climbing pole beans will yield a huge harvest and can even be grown in a container with a trellis, or along a fence.
+Good for dogs because of their omega-3 fatty acids and vitamins A, C, and K. Climbing pole beans will yield a huge harvest and can even be grown in a container with a trellis, or along a fence.
 Your dog will like this veggie better when it’s been cooked.

 to read more about healthy veggies for your dog, check out this post from pet360